labring/sealos/docs/4.0/docs/examples/low-code-platform/install-appsmith.md

 [Appsmith](https://github.com/appsmithorg/appsmith) is an open-source platform to build, deploy, and maintain internal apps.
 You can build anything from simple CRUD apps, admin panels, dashboards to custom business apps and complicated multi-step workflows.

-## Step 1: open the App Launchpad application
+## Step 1: Step 1: open the App Launchpad application in the [Sealos](https://cloud.sealos.io) desktop environment

 ![](../images/appsmith-1.png)